murtaza-u/devoidwm/README.md

 # A work in progress...

 # devoidwm
-A simple window manager for X11
+A simple X11 window manager